Education & Skills

 Music (A), Physics (B), Mathematics (B)

 The Music A-Level isn’t decorative.
 Composition is about structure, timing, and knowing when something resolves.
-That thinking shows up in how I design systems — there’s a sense of “does this feel complete” that goes beyond whether the tests pass.
+That thinking shows up in how I design systems.
+There’s a sense of “does this feel complete” that goes beyond whether the tests pass.

 Technical Skills